-4365.
-Spirituality in Health Practice and Evidence Based Practice (3:3:0 O)
+4226.
+Managing Spiritual Needs through Evidence-Based Practice (2:2:0 O)

-(Elective) This course is an exploration of spirituality in health care.
-Included in this course is an overview of different aspects related to spirituality and an exploration into avenues to strengthen the inclusion of spirituality in health care delivery with a focus on the evidence-based practice foundation for these avenues.
+(\Elective) (Prerequisite: NURS 4342) This course explores the utilization of spirituality in health care.
+This course delineates different aspects related to providing spirituality care while exploring avenues for strengthening the inclusion of spirituality in health care delivery with a concentration on the evidence-based practice underpinning.